Malawi: Ntcheu Registers Increase in Defilement Cases

-Ntcheu, August 27, Police in Ntcheu say the district has recorded an increase in defilement cases.
+Malawi Police Service in Ntcheu say the district has recorded an increase in defilement cases.

-Speaking in an interview on Thursday, Ntcheu Police Spokesperson, Sub Inspector Hastings Chigalu said according to their January-June bi-annual report, the district has registered 30 cases as compared to 15 cases during the same period last year.
+In an interview, Ntcheu Police Spokesperson, Sub Inspector Hastings Chigalu said according to their January-June bi-annual report, the district has registered 30 cases as compared to 15 cases during the same period last year.

 Chigalu said police is encouraging coordination with other Stakeholders, including traditional leaders in the fight against defilement.